lucassallesp/Python/README.md

 - 👋 Hi, I’m @lucassallesp
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python and NodeJS
-- 💞️ I’m looking to collaborate on sharing codes on that community
+- 💞️ I’m looking to collaborate sharing codes on that community
 - 📫 How to reach me: lucaspsalles@gmail.com or +55 27992612020

 <!---